siam-biswas/Engine/README.md

 For offloading the ViewModel we are adding a Dependency element where we will put all our services (API/Storage etc) and outside dependent logics.

-We are also adding some events for genralising our interaction and user experience flow.
+We are also adding some events property for generalizing our interaction and user experience flow.

 <img src="Reactive.png" width="400"/>